-5.3.8 PHY Loopback
+3.7 Phy Loopback

-The DP83816 device includes a PHY loopback test mode for easy board diagnostics.
-The Loopback mode is selected through bit 14 (Loopback) of the basic mode control register (BMCR).
+The DP83816 includes a Phy Loopback Test mode for easy board diagnostics.
+The Loopback mode is selected through bit 14 (Loopback) of the Basic Mode Control Register (BMCR).
 Writing 1 to this bit enables transmit data to be routed to the receive path early in the physical layer cell.
-Loopback status may be checked in bit 3 of the PHY status register (C0h).
-While in loopback mode, the data is not transmitted onto the media.
-This is true for either 10-Mb/s or 100-Mb/s data.
+Loopback status may be checked in bit 3 of the PHY Status Register (C0h).
+While in Loopback mode the data will not be transmitted onto the media.
+This is true for either 10 Mb/s as well as 100 Mb/s data.

-In 100BASE-TX loopback mode the data is routed through the PCS and PMA layers into the PMD sublayer before it is looped back.
+In 100BASE-TX Loopback mode the data is routed through the PCS and PMA layers into the PMD sublayer before it is looped back.
 Therefore, in addition to serving as a board diagnostic, this mode serves as quick functional verification of the device.

-A Mac Loopback can be performed through setting bit 29 (Mac Loopback) in the Tx Configuration Register.
+Note: A Mac Loopback can be performed via setting bit 29 (Mac Loopback) in the Tx Configuration Register.